 5. Side Lying

 Lying down on your side allows your baby to do the same!
 When side lying, the surface you’re lying on holds your baby up, and they can nurse without a lot of support.
 If necessary, you can use your arm to support their neck or back.
+You may also want to prop baby up on a pillow.
+Side lying is another great position for post c-section.

 This is not an exhaustive list, but it’s a great place to start when you’re looking for the right position to try out.
 Check out this graphic for a visual representation of the different nursing positions.